 The Ban Comes After The Latest Software Update

-👁️ Your online activity is visible to everyone, including Governments and ISPs.
+👁️ Your IP address is visible to sites you visit, including ISPs.

 - Military-grade security.